shrango/Translation-Memory-Exchange-TMX-extractor/README.md

 or WMT19 FI-EN dataset https://s3.amazonaws.com/web-language-models/paracrawl/release3/en-fi.bicleaner07.tmx.gz, etc.

 # Recent Update
 04/22/23: Scripts to extract MONOlingual texts from WMT newstest20xx files.

-Scripts and examples are kept in 'monolingual(seg-format)'.
+Scripts and examples are kept in `monolingual(seg-format)`.

 # Requirement for this script